m1m0r1/argtools.py/README.md

 Description
 -------------------
-Just a wrapper of argparse module (included in Python standard libraries for ver. >= 2.7).
+Just a wrapper of argparse module which is included in Python standard libraries for ver. >= 2.7.
-It helps to build a command line tool with *minimal effort*.
+Argtools helps you to build command line tools with *minimal effort*.

 Quick start
 -------------------